 Holland Village – Artist’s Impression © Far East Organization, MKPL Architects: source URA

 #4 To Create A Sustainable And Resilient City Of The Future

 If you think it is hot in Singapore today, it’s projected to get even hotter by another 1.4°C to 4.6°C in the next century.
-With the threat of climate change upon us, microclimatic modelling tools are now being used in the planning of new residential towns and estates to strengthen key wind corridors and optimise building layout and orientation for better natural ventilation.
+With the threat of climate change, microclimatic modelling tools are now being used in the planning of new residential towns and estates to strengthen key wind corridors and optimise building layout and orientation for better natural ventilation.

 Artist impression of the upcoming East Coast Integrated depot, that will co-locate 1 bus and 3 MRT depots.
 Source: URA

 #5 To Provide More Convenient And Sustainable Mobility

 To reach our goal of being a car-lite society by 2030, more jobs are planned outside of the central district and closer to where people live across the island.
 As such, more amenities and public infrastructure are being built.
 The current plan says that by 2040, residents will be able to walk to the nearest neighbourhood centre in 20 minutes and finish 9 out of 10 peak-time trips without using a car in 45 minutes.

 In terms of infrastructure, three new MRT lines will be added to the existing network.
 They are the Jurong Regional Line (JRL), Cross Island Line (CRL) and Thomson-East Coast Line (TEL).
 With these new additions, 8 out of 10 households will be within a 10-minute walk of a train station.